msiampou/spam-url-detection/README.md

 ### Abstract

 In this work we create a classification model to identify Spam Pages based on their *URL*.
 ISCXURL2016 dataset, contains 79 features extracted from various benign and spam URLs.
-However, having a large number of features may lead overfitting, or consume extra time to compute unecessary features.
+However, having a large number of features may lead overfitting, or consume extra time to compute unnecessary features.
 For that reason, we performed a feature exploration and chose to use only the most "meaningful" features.
 To evaluate our selection, we've performed a Cross Validation for various classifiers.
 Finally, we've implemented a simple Flask App, where a user can insert a URL to find out if it is spam or not.

 ### Datasets